jagraff/Sound-generator/README.md

 ./SoundMaker.sh

-SoundMaker will prompt you for a file to create sound from Once a file is inputed, SoundMaker will funnel all of the programs stdout stream to the audio driver of your computer.
+SoundMaker will prompt you for a file to create sound from.
+Once a file is inputed, SoundMaker will funnel all of the programs stdout stream to the audio driver of your computer.